Vlad-404/building-a-skyline/README.md

 Cities: Skylines - game or  a tool?
 Page intending to help beginners and intrigue professionals.

 Idea behind this project was to make a page about game called Cities: Skylines.
 It is a city building simulation game.
-I already have a lot of experience with this game and a really helpfull community that is ready to help me out, I decided to make one stop page for relevant links and resources for this game.
+I already have a lot of experience with this game and a really helpfull community that is ready to help me out, so I decided to make one stop page for relevant links and resources for this game.
 As much as my time and skill will allow it.

 Most of the text and pictures will be my own, and I will reference some videos that are publicly available.
 I have contacted some of the friends in the community, and they allowed me to use their work as a part of my project.
 You can find them in *"Credits"* section.